JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

  This should be implemented as a repeating part of the review process to mitigate biases introduced during the development

 **Avoiding harmful tools or policies:**  <br>
  There are tools and policies (e.g. predictive policing policies) that are known to reinforce systemic biases.
 By intentionally excluding these tools from use in algorithms a bias might be avoided.
-Also avoid using tools that were not tested for the current usecase or environment, more on problems with that case and prevention for it under [Danger of Misuse](#danger-of-misuse).
+Also avoid using tools that were not tested for the current use case or environment, more on problems with that case and prevention for it under [Danger of Misuse](#danger-of-misuse).

 ### Videos